 - Nutrafol Women’s Balance.

-1. Red Maca Powder From The Maca Team – TOP PICK
+1. Red (or Yellow) Maca Powder From The Maca Team – TOP PICK

-- Gelatinized: this is cooked maca (no gelatin in it) and can be a better fit if you tend to have difficulty digesting foods.
+- Gelatinized: this is cooked maca (no actual gelatin in it) and can be a better fit if you have a sensitive digestive system.
 Because this maca is cooked, it’s easier to absorb and digest.
 It’s also worth noting that in countries like Peru where maca has historically been used, they usually consume it in cooked form.

 - Raw: if you have a healthy digestive system, then you can reach for the raw form of maca.